-2. Select Check for updates, and then follow the on-screen instructions.
+- 2. Select Check for updates, and then follow the on-screen instructions. - NOTE: If Windows does not find a new driver, go to the device manufacturer's website, and follow the instructions.

 Cleaning your computer

 Cleaning your computer regularly removes dirt and debris so that your device continues to operate at its best.
 Use the following information to safely clean the external surfaces of your computer.